kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 the kubelet (default is true), and the `--fail-swap-on` command line flag or `failSwapOn` [configuration setting](/docs/reference/config-api/kubelet-config.v1beta1/) must be set to false.
-To allow Pods to utilize swap, `swapBehavior` should be set to `LimitedSwap` in the kubelet config.
+To allow Pods to utilize swap, `swapBehavior` should not be set to `NoSwap` (which is the default behavior) in the kubelet config.

 {{< warning >}}
 When the memory swap feature is turned on, Kubernetes data such as the content